eugenia1984/english/glossary.md

 - **going out** refers to leaving a particular place, such as an office, to do an activity in another place, like eating.

+- **go together**: is often used to suggest that two or more people accompany each other to a particular place or participate in an activity together.

 ---

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> H

+- **have a break**: means to take a short rest or pause from what you are doing.

 - **here** is an adverb that indicates a location or place.
 It refers to the current location of the speaker or the location they are talking about.